Farmers’ Market Managers

 Yes!
 Every year, millions of dollars in SNAP benefits are distributed to families in Arkansas, and many of the items at your Farmers’ Market are eligible for SNAP purchases.
 Bringing SNAP to your Farmers’ Market not only increases market and vendor income, it also helps low-income families purchase fresh, local food.

-Although there are challenges to accepting SNAP/food stamps at farmers’ markets, the benefits are many.
+Although there are challenges to accepting SNAP/food stamps at farmers’ markets, and there are expenses associated with offering this service, the benefits are many.

 - Formerly known as Food Stamps.